Reclaiming doctors’ time with AI-assisted rota management

 To understand how clinicians manage their schedules and where frustration peaks, I interviewed six senior UK doctors working in general medical specialties.

-I wanted to find out:
+My goal was to find out:

 How are rotas currently distributed and accessed?